Feynman symmetries of the Martin and $c_2$ invariants of regular graphs: c2 invariant

-As described at the beginning of section 6.1 of \cite{BrownSchnetzYeats:PropertiesC2}, the square roots of the denominators after reducing the two explicitly drawn edges of $G_s$, $G_t$, and $G_u$ are given by $(A-B)$, $(B-C)$, and $(C-A)$ respectively where $A$, $B$, and $C$ are certain explicit spanning forest polynomials.
-Furthermore letting $e$ be any edge in the common part of $G, G_s, G_t$, and $G_u$, by lemma 42 of \cite{BrownSchnetzYeats:PropertiesC2}), the denominator after reducing the 4 illustrated edges of $G$ along with edge $e$ is equal to
+Let $G$ (left-hand side), $G_s$, $G_t$, $G_u$ be the four graphs in the order illustrated in \eqref{eq:c2(2)-rec}.
+As described at the beginning of \cite[\S6.1]{BrownSchnetzYeats:PropertiesC2}, the square roots of the second denominators after reducing the two explicitly drawn edges of $G_s$, $G_t$, and $G_u$ are given by $(A-B)$, $(B-C)$, and $(C-A)$ respectively where $A$, $B$, and $C$ are certain explicit spanning forest polynomials.
+Furthermore letting $e$ be any edge in the common part of $G, G_s, G_t$, and $G_u$, by \cite[Lemma~42]{BrownSchnetzYeats:PropertiesC2}, the denominator after reducing the 4 illustrated edges of $G$ along with edge $e$ is equal to

-Computing the third denominator for $G_s$ we get $(A-B)^e(A-B)_e = A^eA_e + B^eB_e - A^eB_e - A_eB^e = A^eB_e + B^eA_e - [A,B]_e + 2A_eB^e$.
+Computing the third denominator for $G_s$ we get $(A-B)^e(A-B)_e = A^eA_e + B^eB_e - A^eB_e - A_eB^e = A^eA_e + B^eB_e - [A,B]_e - 2A_eB^e$.
 Adding the third denominators for $G_s$, $G_t$, and $G_u$ we get

 So the fifth denominator of $G$ equals modulo $2$ the sum of the third denominators of $G_s$, $G_t$, and $G_u$, but since denominators from the third on up compute $c_2$, by taking the diagonal coefficient (point count $\mod p$) we obtain